 The Family Education Rights and Privacy Act of 1974 (FERPA) protects the privacy of student education records.
 The Act provides students the right to inspect and review his/her education records, to seek to amend those records and to limit disclosure of information from the records.

-This information can be found in the HTC Academic Catalog in the section on Academic Standards and Policies, which is also available online by clicking here.
+This information is available online by clicking here.
 We encourage you to review that information.

 Policy on Sexual Harassment

 All institutions of higher education in Illinois are required by state law to inform their student bodies of the illegality of sexual harassment.
 In order to comply with this requirement, HTC notifies its students and displays information regarding their rights in common areas such as residence halls, administration buildings and libraries.
 For more information please see the Illinois Department of Human Rights website by clicking here.